search-anything/searchanything-docs/src/content/docs/guides/quick-start.md

   order: 1
 ---

 Using SearchAnything is very easy.
-We will create an access token, and import some sample [recipe data](https://recipenlg.cs.put.poznan.pl/).
-These same process can be used for indexing your own content.
+In this guide you will get a sample rapid document search set up through creating an access token, and importing some sample [recipe data](https://recipenlg.cs.put.poznan.pl/).
+The same process can be used for indexing your own content.

 ## Access Token

-You're first going to need an `admin` access token for this guide.
-Go to [dashboard](https://searchanything.vercel.app/dashboard) page and click on *Create token* button and select *Create admin token*.
+First step will be creating an `admin` access token.
+If you haven't already, sign up and create a **free** account, next go to the [dashboard](https://searchanything.vercel.app/dashboard) page and click on *Create token* button and select *Create admin token*.

-Save you're access token to an environment variable for later use.
+Save your access token to an environment variable for later use:

 ```shell
 // bash